jaredible/umsl-cmpsci-4010/Project2/README.md

 ### Install

 - Execute the file, init.sql, within the directory, src, on phpMyAdmin.
-- Update the file, dp.properties, within the directoy, src, to your own need.
+- Update the file, dp.properties, within the directoy, src.

 ### Deployment